 Applicants must have an MD degree (or foreign equivalent) and be board eligible/certified in General Pediatrics.
 U.S. graduates must be board eligible/certified in Pediatric Hematology/Oncology.
 In order to be eligible for sponsorship for an H-1B visa, graduates of foreign (non-U.S.) medical schools must show successful completion of all three steps of the U.S. Medical Licensing Exam (USMLE), or equivalent as determined by the Secretary of Health and Human Services.

-Applicants should submit a C.V., statement of clinical and research interests, personal statement outlining your interests in the fellowship program and at least 3 letters of recommendation (including one from your hem/onc fellowship director).
+Applicants should submit a C.V.; statement of clinical and research interests; personal statement outlining your interests in the fellowship program; a diversity, inclusion and mentoring statement [describing your past contributions to diversity, equity, and inclusion and your future plans for continuing these efforts (one page or less)]; and contact information for at least three professional references (including your hem/onc fellowship director).
 Please contact Laura St. Germain at firstname.lastname@example.org with any questions.

 Fred Hutch is proud to be an Equal Employment Opportunity (EEO) and Vietnam Era Veterans Readjustment Assistance Act (VEVRAA) Employer.
 We are committed to cultivating a workplace in which diverse perspectives and experiences are welcomed and respected.
 We do not discriminate on the basis of race, color, religion, creed, ancestry, national origin, sex, age, disability (physical or mental), marital or veteran status, genetic information, sexual orientation, gender identity, political ideology, or membership in any other legally protected class.
 We are an Affirmative Action employer.
 We encourage individuals with diverse backgrounds to apply and desire priority referrals of protected veterans.
 If due to a disability you need assistance/and or a reasonable accommodation during the application or recruiting process, please send a request to our Employee Services Center at email@example.com or by calling 206-667-4700.